 The COPS Office defines community policing as a philosophy that promotes organizational strategies, which support the systematic use of partnerships and problem-solving techniques, to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.
 TRGP grants must be used to initiate or enhance community policing activities.
 All newly hired, additional, or rehired officers (or an equal number of redeployed veteran officers) funded under TRGP-Hiring must engage in community policing activities.
+While the COPS Office recognizes that your COPS-funded officer(s) (or an equal number of redeployed veteran officers) will participate in some or all aspects of your identified community policing plan and advance your agency's community policing activities over the life of the grant, we also encourage your agency to move toward an organization-wide philosophy and commitment to community policing.

-COPS grants are designed to increase community policing capacity and crime prevention efforts.
+COPS Office grants are designed to increase community policing capacity and crime prevention efforts.
 This is achieved through problem-solving tactics and community policing partnerships.
 It enhances police professionalism by providing officers with the skills and motivation to act in innovative ways to solve community crime-related problems.
-Your organization may be monitored or audited to ensure that it is initiating or enhancing community policing in accordance with your proposed plan.
+Your organization may be monitored or audited to ensure that it is initiating or enhancing community policing in accordance with your proposed plan, and that the officers hired (or an equal number of redeployed veteran officers) are used to implement this plan and advance your agency's community policing activities over the life of the grant.
 The COPS Office may also use this information to understand the needs of the field, and potentially provide for training, technical assistance, problem solving, and community policing implementation tools.